The Mindful Transition to Parenthood Program:

 - Groups consist of 3-8 couples

-- 4 weeks, 2 hours per week
+- 6 weeks, 2 hours per week (with additional sessions after birth of child)

 What you will learn